awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

 To make requests to |AWSlong|, you first create a service client object.
 The preferred way to do this is to use the service client builder.
 Each AWS service has a service interface that has methods for each action in the service API.
-For example, the service interface for |DDBlong| is named :java-api:`AmazonDynamoDB <services/dynamodbv2/AmazonDynamoDB>`.
+For example, the service interface for |DDBlong| is named :aws-java-class:`AmazonDynamoDB <services/dynamodbv2/AmazonDynamoDB>`.
 Each service interface has a corresponding client builder you can use to construct an implementation of the service interface.
-The client builder class for |DDB| is named :java-api:`AmazonDynamoDBClientBuilder
+The client builder class for |DDB| is named :aws-java-class:`AmazonDynamoDBClientBuilder
 <services/dynamodbv2/AmazonDynamoDBClientBuilder>`.

 To obtain an instance of the client builder, use the static factory method ``standard``, as shown in